top of page

 Materials: $20 cotton yarn or $30 Classic Alpaca yarn

-Weave a towels finished size approx 13" x 22"
+Weave a towel or wall hanging - finished size approx. 13" x 22"

 Length of finished item varies for each student.